JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ![Structured layout with components](structured-layout.png){width=700}

-Сomponents encapsulate a particular functionality.
+Components encapsulate a particular functionality.
 Using components shortens source code and makes it easier to read and understand.

-### Add component
+### Add the main component

 Create the main component for rendering into the `root` element, the `app`: